 Synthetic marijuana research started off as a university-approved endeavor to understand cannabinoids and the endocannabinoid system.
 In the early 1990s, John W. Huffman began developing synthetic compounds to test their interaction with cannabinoid receptors.
 He was funded by the National Institute on Drug Abuse and ended up making hundreds of lab-created cannabinoids.

 One of Huffman’s creations was called JWH-018 and information about it was disseminated in scientific journals and books.
 By the late 2000s, Huffman’s synthetic compounds were being created in a forensic laboratory in Germany, sprayed onto dried plant material, and sold under the name “Spice.”
-Today, Huffman’s research has been used to foster a thriving synthetic cannabis market.
+Today, Huffman’s research has been used to foster a thriving synthetic pot market.

-Synthetic cannabis, spice, or K2, among many other names, were heavily produced in China and could be bought anywhere from convenience stores to head shops.
+Synthetic marijuana, spice, or K2, among many other names, were heavily produced in China and could be bought anywhere from convenience stores to head shops.
 During the 2000s, the synthetic cannabinoids found in these substances weren’t specifically prohibited by any state or federal laws.
 Some states began growing wise to the harmful trend and banned the sale of synthetic cannabis.

 In 2011, the Drug Enforcement Agency (DEA) temporarily placed five synthetic cannabinoids into the Controlled Substances Act (CSA).
 The following year, President Obama signed the Synthetic Drug Abuse Prevention Act to permanently place 26 types of synthetic cannabinoids and other psychoactive substances into Schedule I of the CSA.

 Currently, states employ a variety of drug prevention and prosecution policies to reduce synthetic cannabinoid use.
-For example, some states will prosecute companies that attempt to sell synthetic cannabis with labels reading “not for human consumption,” which is a deceitful marketing ploy.
+For example, some states will prosecute companies that attempt to sell synthetic weed with labels reading “not for human consumption,” which is a deceitful marketing ploy.
 Manufacturers, however, continue to alter their chemical formulas to stay one step ahead of drug laws.

 Synthetic cannabinoid manufacturers attempt to skirt state and federal laws by labeling their products “not for human consumption.”
-Synthetic cannabis labeling may also feature other misleading terms like “natural” and include sleek packaging to make the product seem more legitimate.
+Synthetic marijuana labeling may also feature other misleading terms like “natural” and include sleek packaging to make the product seem more legitimate.
 Despite these unscrupulous practices, synthetic cannabis isn’t entirely natural.

 Furthermore, companies attempt to reduce synthetic cannabinoids’ inherent danger by using brand names such as K2, Kronic, Black Mamba, Joke, and Kush.
 Some of these terms are rooted in cannabis culture, which can confuse cannabis consumers.
-Synthetic cannabinoids’ wide availability across gas stations and online have led people to believe that these products are safe and legal.
+Synthetic cannabinoids wide availability across gas stations and online have led people to believe that these products are safe and legal.

 Why is Synthetic Cannabis Being Used?

-Individuals use synthetic cannabis for many different reasons.
+Individuals use synthetic pot for many different reasons.
 They may use the novel drug to experiment with new psychoactive substances.
 Others may accidentally consume the product thinking it’s a natural plant.
 One-time use is enough for some people to find out that synthetic weed effects can be more overwhelming than marijuana’s effects.